drorsoft/accessibility/index.md

 ## Goals

-This site is an attempt to explain as simple as possible the basics of web accessability for developers.
+This site is an attempt to explain simply as possible the basics of web accessability for developers.
 This is done with links, references and examples.

 {: .warning}
-This site is contains abstracted information and don't relay only on it.
-See the [Tutorials](/accessibility/docs/Tutorials) and [Technical docs](/accessibility/docs/Technical%20Docs) for more information.
+This site contains only basic information and examples.
+We also cannot guarantee the validity of the information found here.
+See the links in the [Tutorials](/accessibility/docs/Tutorials) and [Technical docs](/accessibility/docs/Technical%20Docs) sections for more information.

 ## How to use this site
 For a quick reference guid with examples view the examples taken from different tutorials (mainly MDN):